 Sara Sarmiento is an Idea Girl from Miami, Florida.
 She is currently finishing up her senior year of high school and plans to attend Mount Holyoke College, an all women's college, in the fall.
 She just received a full-ride scholarship for her hard work.
+Sara created the Artivist: a project dedicated to providing a platform for young activists to promote social awareness by exposing issues through the use of art.

 WHAT ACTIVITIES ARE YOU INVOLVED WITH?